wenbo-li-ee/wenbo-li-ee.github.io/_posts/2023-04-11-IELTS-Speaking.md

 The home of someone that I know well and often visit is my aunt's house.
 My family and I frequently visit her to play mahjong, especially during holidays when we have more free time.
 We typically visit her once or twice a week during summer and winter breaks, and we either drive there or ride our bikes together.

-My aunt's home is a cozy and inviting space.
-The living room is decorated with warm, earthy tones and comfortable furniture, which makes it a perfect place for us to play mahjong for hours on end.
-The kitchen is always filled with delicious aromas, as my aunt loves to cook and frequently prepares traditional Chinese dishes for us to enjoy.
+My aunt's home is a **cozy and inviting space.** The living room is decorated with **warm, earthy tones** and comfortable furniture, which makes it a perfect place for us to play mahjong for hours **on end**.
+The kitchen is always **filled with delicious aromas**, as my aunt loves to cook and frequently prepares traditional Chinese dishes for us to enjoy.

-What I love most about my aunt's home is the warm and welcoming atmosphere.
-Every time we visit, we are greeted with smiles and laughter, and my aunt and her family always make us feel at home.
-Whether we are playing mahjong, chatting, or sharing a meal, there is always a sense of joy and camaraderie in the air.
+What I love most about my aunt's home is the **warm and welcoming atmosphere.** Every time we visit, we are greeted with smiles and laughter, and my aunt and her family always make us feel at home.
+Whether we are playing mahjong, chatting, or sharing a meal, there is always **a sense of joy and camaraderie** in the air.

-Additionally, my aunt's home is a place where I have created many fond memories.
-It's where I have celebrated holidays and birthdays, where I have bonded with my cousins, and where I have learned the game of mahjong.
+Additionally, my aunt's home is a place where I have created many **fond memories**.
+It's where I have celebrated holidays and birthdays, where I have **bonded with my cousins**, and where I have learned the game of mahjong.
 It holds a special place in my heart and is a space where I feel comfortable and happy.

 In conclusion, my aunt's home is a place that I often visit and feel incredibly grateful for.
 It's a cozy and inviting space that is filled with warmth, laughter, and delicious food.
 More importantly, it's a place where I have created many happy memories and where I always feel welcomed and loved.